MicrosoftDocs/defender-docs/exposure-management/security-metrics.md

 # Investigate security metrics

-Security metrics in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) measure security exposure within a specific scope of assets.
+Security metrics in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) measure security exposure for a specific scope of assets or resources within a [security initiative](exposure-insights-overview.md).
+Most security initiatives (but not all) have metrics associated with them.

 Security Exposure Management is currently in public preview.